rust-lang/rust/doc/tutorial/data.md

 elements.
 Mutable vector literals are written `[mutable]` (empty) or `[mutable 1, 2, 3]` (with elements).

+The `+` operator means concatenation when applied to vector types.
-Growing a vector in Rust is not as inefficient as it looks (the `+` operator means concatenation when applied to vector types):
+Growing a vector in Rust is not as inefficient as it looks :

     let myvec = [], i = 0;
     while i < 100 {